IDGitHubMan/IDGitHubMan/README.md

 ### Hi there 👋

 I'm Isaiah.
-I am a student (applying to college) who mostly programs for fun.
-I'm currently working on not only a Github pages page, but also an android app that collects a variety of tools and toys in Android Studio.
-I program in Python, Processing, HTML, CSS, JS, and am learning Pyret among other things.
+I am a student who mostly programs for fun.
+I'm making things with Python, HTML, CSS, JS, and maybe a little java.
+I'm working on a lot right now...
+😆
 <!--
 **IDGitHubMan/IDGitHubMan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.